Bayer AG has agreed to settle almost 100,000 U.S. lawsuits over the weedkiller Roundup for approximately $10.9 billion.

 “Some people are landscapers, some people are migrant farm workers, some people are farmers.
 What everyone has in common is that they all used Roundup and they all have non-Hodgkin’s lymphoma.”

 Each year over 250 million pounds of Roundup (glyphosate) is sprayed on food crops, backyards, driveways, gardens and a host of other locations.
-That’s more than 1 lb. of the chemical for every adult in America.
+That’s over a pound of the chemical for every adult in America.
 This means that even if a person wanted to avoid contact with glyphosate, they may not be able to.
-Some studies have even pointed to a link between glyphosate and a rise in Celiacs disease (inability to properly digest gluten), due to food crops being saturated in the chemical.
+Some studies have also detected a link between glyphosate and a rise in celiac disease (inability to properly digest gluten), due to food crops being saturated in the chemical.

 Monsanto has gone as far as producing genetically engineered and Roundup resistant crop seeds marketed as Roundup Resistant® seeds.
 This raises concerns that entire crops are now being coated in a chemical linked to life-threatening cancers.